JojSh/CV/README.md

 _[Twitter] (https://twitter.com/Joj_Sharratt)_ &nbsp;|&nbsp;
 _[CodeWars] (http://www.codewars.com/users/Joj)_ &nbsp;|&nbsp;

-Copywriter turned software developer with a passion for cultivating clean code.
-2 years coding experience to date, with 20 months on the job as a Front-end JavaScript Engineer.
+Copywriter turned software developer with a passion for clean code.
+2 years full-time coding experience to date, with 20 months on the job as a Front-end JavaScript Engineer.

-I'm looking to work in a positive, collaborative environment that promotes continued learning and provides opportunities to hone my craft and to build on my skillset with new technologies.
+I'm looking to work in a positive, collaborative environment that promotes continued learning and provides opportunities to hone my craft and to build on my skill set with new technologies and practices.

 ## Skills

 #### Communication

-I believe that the difference between passable and great code is in how effectively it can communicate intent.
+I believe that the difference between great and passable code is in how well it communicates intent.
 As with good writing, good code should tell a human-readable story that an audience of any level can understand and feel able to engage with.

 * Writing

-  Over several years of copywriting experience I've honed a sophisticated command of written language and established the expertise to convey a complex idea, or to chart a literary narrative in clear and understandable terms.
+  After several years as a copywriter, I've honed a sophisticated command of written language and established the expertise to convey a complex idea, or to chart a literary narrative in clear and understandable terms.

-  I've applied this in the production of everything from vast features, down to punchy marketing strap-lines, required to convey convoluted concepts in just a few words.
+  I've applied this in the production of everything from broad features, down to punchy marketing strap-lines required to convey complicated concepts in just a few words.

 * Coding

-  I find myself applying an editorial eye to my code on a daily basis, which has repeatedly proven an invaluable tool, allowing me to quickly identify repetition, improper syntax and opportunities to refactor.
-I strive to create coherent code that states clear intent and to which a third party could comfortably contribute without the need for additional explanation.
+  I find an editorial eye was proven to be an invaluable tool when peer-reviewing code, allowing me to quickly identify repetition, improper syntax and opportunities to refactor.
+I strive to create coherent code that states clear intent and to which a third party can comfortably contribute without the need for additional explanation.

 * People